 1. Immunohistochemistry (IHC), which uses antibodies against the 4 major MMR proteins to measure their expression, a lack of which would suggest MMRd.
 However, mutations in MMR genes can lead to the production of nonfunctional proteins that remain antigenic, potentially resulting in false negatives.
 It is estimated that around 6% of MMRd cases, particularly those related to MLH1, escape IHC detection due to this issue.

 2. Microsatellite instability testing.
 Microsatellites are genomic regions composed of short sequence motifs (1–6 bp) repeated in tandem.
 These regions are particularly prone to indel loop formations caused by strand slippage during DNA replication, resulting in an increased occurrence of mutant-length alleles—a phenomenon known as microsatellite instability (MSI).
 Normally, MSI is kept at low levels by the MMR system, but without it, indel mutations accumulate unchecked, leading to a significant increase in MSI.
 This sensitivity of microsatellites to MMR function forms the basis of MSI testing (see section 1.4)

+3. Sequencing is missing

 MSI testing and IHC are highly concordant (92-99%).
 Using both tests in conjunction, almost 100% of MMRd tumors can be identified.
 MMRd tumors can be further classified by their origin—either sporadic or hereditary (LS).
 This is done through germline sequencing of the MMR genes.